 Emotional support when you need it

 We understand that some families need more than practical advice and guidance, they also need emotional support.
-Our specialist team can give you an empathetic ear and a space to talk.
+Call our specialist team for an empathetic ear and a space to talk.

 To help you build your support network, we can put you in touch with other parents in similar circumstances through our monthly online peer support network.
 We can also help you meet other families through our family events.

 For families who have recently gone through diagnosis, we also host an annual family weekend, where we run various supportive workshops and offer an opportunity for parents to meet, socialise and share experiences.